Women’s Economic Decision-Making

 - calculate the total number of points per each respondent

-- count the total number of answered questions (you have to exclude those questions that were not relevant to the household’s situation - for example, the household members did not grow any crops)
+- count the total number of answered questions – you have to exclude those questions where the household was not involved in the activity (for example, when the household members did not grow any crops)

-- divide the total number of points by the total number of answered questions – for example, 3 points divided by 6 relevant questions = 0.5
+- divide the total number of points by the total number of answered questions – for example, 3 divided by 6 = 0.5

-2) Considering that changes in households’ decision-making practices can be a longer-term process, the indicator is not recommended for interventions lasting less than 2 years.
+2) Considering that changes in household decision-making practices can be a longer-term process, the indicator is not recommended for interventions lasting less than 2 years.

 3) Consider analysing which aspects of women’s economic decision-making recorded the biggest changes (for example, there might be changes in the decisions regarding smaller purchases but not related to larger investments).
-Compared to the Index score (which is essentially just a number), such analysis will provide you with deeper insights into the changes in women’s influence over economic decision-making.
+Compared to the overall indicator value (which is essentially just a number), such an analysis will provide you with deeper insights into the changes in women’s influence over economic decision-making.

-5) If your intervention focuses on younger women (e.g. aged 18 – 25 years), adjust the target group accordingly.
+4) If your intervention focuses on younger women (e.g. aged 18 - 25 years), adjust the respondents accordingly.